asrhou/NATMI/README.md

 ### Metafile (single cell analysis only)

 For single-cell gene expression data, the user needs to provide a metafile with the mapping between each cell in the dataset and a cell-type label.
-Following table displays the format of a metafile.
+Following table displays the required format of a metafile.

 |Cell|Annotation|
 |-:|:-|